Your cosmetic surgeon in Marseille, offers hip liposuction

 What are the limits and risks of liposuction?

 Complications from liposuction surgery are rare.
-Your specific risks will be assessed during your consultation with Dr. Christophe Desouches.
+Your specific risks will be assessed during your consultation with Dr Christophe Desouches.

 All surgical procedures carry some degree of risk.

-Some potential complications with all surgeries are:
+Some potential complications to all surgeries are: